GabrielNicolasAvellaneda/boundary-plugin-spark-old/README.md

 You can also enable the *jvm source* for instance master, worker, driver and executor to get detailed metrics of the JVM.

+The plugin get metrics from the master and a running application.
+So you need to configure the host and port for the WebUI of the master and application process.

+By default, the WebUI for the master runs on port 8080 and, for example, the WebUI for the shell application runs on 4040.
+These are the default values for this parameters.
+You can change them based on your configuration.

 ### Metrics collected
 Tracks the following metrics for Spark.